d3nd3/soflinux/README.md

 If you want to supply the Community Edition installer from sof1.org, instead of let the script download it.
 You have to put the sof_ce_installer.exe into the docker-context folder.
 And it has to be named that exactly : `sof_ce_installer.exe`.

+#### Running the game within docker
+If you do decide you want this option, its worse because its harder to get hardware-acceleration up and running.
+However, keep in mind that it still mounts 2 folders from local machine, so you can easily retain files downloaded from within game and add to them externally.
+1. .loki/sof-addons/base [$BASEDIR/base]     - used for extending game pak files, this has higher priority than the internal game directory.
+2. .loki/sof [$USER] - used for saving files that are downloaded from other servers, this has higher priority than both.

 ### Host requirements
+#### osspd
 `sudo apt install osspd`
 SoF uses /dev/dsp (oss) as its sound support.
 This is very old and only supported if we use a wrapper program `osspd`.
 It installs as a service, but not necessary as `padsp <yourProg>` is sufficient.
+#### libsdl1.2-compat
+`sudo apt install libsdl1.2-compat`
+This will allow you to alt tab.
+The launcher scripts LD_PRELOAD the newer version.
+(But still depend on original, I believe, thats why both are LD_PRELOADED).

 ## What sets the linux version apart from the windows one?
 The windows community runs **1.07f**.
 Since the multiplayer is one of the most-loved aspects of the game, its sad that the **1.06a** linux version cannot play alongside windows players, who are using almost identical network protocols.
 This project attempts to allow the different versions to play alongside each other.